steigerbalett/fritzbox-blocklist/README.md

 Development
 -----------

-There is a maximum of 500 entries for the Fritz Box' blacklist.
+There is a maximum of 500 entries for the Fritz Box' blocklist.
 Choose each entry wisely.

 Put each domain in a single line.
 Do not enter comments or anything else.

 E.g.: To block `http://ads.example.com/some_script.js` enter `ads.example.com` or just `example.com`. `example.com` will also block all files from `www.example.com` and any other subdomain.

-On the structure of URLs for this blacklist consult [AVM's documentation for blacklists](http://service.avm.de/help/de/FRITZ-Box-Fon-WLAN-7490/014/hilfe_internet_filter_blacklist).
+On the structure of URLs for this blocklist consult [AVM's documentation for blocklists](http://service.avm.de/help/de/FRITZ-Box-Fon-WLAN-7490/014/hilfe_internet_filter_blacklist).
 Keep in mind to keep this list as simple as possible, to keep it useful for other routers as well.

 Contributing
 ------------

 I am happy to merge your contributions to this file.
-Please make sure that the blacklist is ordered alphabetically, and you have removed any unneccessary whitespaces.
+Please make sure that the blocklist is ordered alphabetically, and you have removed any unneccessary whitespaces.

 Legal stuff
 -----------